-That packet of vegetable seeds may look dry, brittle and lifeless, but seeds are very much alive.
+A packet of vegetable seeds may look dry, brittle and lifeless, but in many cases, seeds are very much alive.
 Inside each plant seed is the embryo of a future plant.
 However, seeds do not remain alive forever.
 How long seeds remain viable depends on the type of seed and how well it is stored.

 Seed Storage Guidelines